Dačice: History

 The first written mention of Dačice is from 1183, when it was a settlement on crossroads of two trade routes.
 In 1377, Dačice was promoted to a town.

 After Dačice was acquired by the family of Krajíř of Krajek in 1459, the town has experienced rapid development.
 In the 16th century, Krajíř invited Italian architects to the town and turned the simple Gothic town into a Renaissance one.
 The new town hall, two castles, new quarter around the castle, and the tower of the church were built.
 The Baroque era has been shown in 1660 by construction of Franciscan monastery, and in 1672–1677, when the Church of Saint Anthony of Padua was built next to the monastery.

 Dačice suffered by a plague in 1680, and by extensive fire and several smaller fires, which caused destruction of Renaissance and Baroque look of the town.
-In the 19th century, the town was industrialized.
+In the 19th century, the town was industrialised.
 In 1833, the first sugar refinery in Moravia was founded.
 In 1902, the town was connected with Telč and Slavonice by railway.

-Until 1918, the town was part of Austria-Hungary in the district with the same name, one of the 34 Bezirkshauptmannschaften in Moravia.